QuTech-Delft/qne-qchack-2022/CHALLENGE.md

   starting point.
 - In case of any issues, please make sure you have read the notes and check if any of them apply to your code.
-- If an error happens in the simulator backend, it will cause a 1-minute delay before the experiment times out and reports the failure.
-If your application seems to be running for longer than you expect, try cancelling it (e.g. with Ctrl-C).
-However, note that the application itself may need a long time to run, e.g. if you are generating many entangled pairs.
-When in doubt, just wait a minute - if there was an error the experiment will time out and fail.
+- If an error happens in the simulator backend, the CLI may have to wait until the timeout expires (set with the `--timeout xx` option) before the experiment reports the failure.
+If your experiment seems to be running for longer than you expect, try cancelling it (e.g. with Ctrl-C) and then running it with a shorter timeout.
+However, if the application terminates due to a timeout without any additional error message then your application simply did not finish within the timeout and was terminated prematurely.
+This may mean that either the experiment itself may need a long time to run, e.g. if you are generating many entangled pairs, or you have an infinite loop somewhere.

 ## Tasks